nbarikipoulos/wix-msi/README.md

   }
 }
 ```
 Using the -s/--save option will generated it if the validation of user's settings succeed.

+## Mapping Project Sources

+Packaging the application in a standalone executable is done via the [pkg](https://github.com/vercel/pkg) module.

+By default, it maps required sources/deps via __calls to require but it does deal with non-literal argument__ and then, it needs more info to find sources/deps.

+For such case, the -f/--files option has been introduced in order to use the 'files' entry of the package.json to perform this task.
+Note, in this case, all matching files will be included and not only the required ones as for default case.

 ## Known Limitations